barter-rs/barter-rs/README.md

 PLEASE READ THIS DISCLAIMER CAREFULLY BEFORE USING THE SOFTWARE.
 BY ACCESSING OR USING THE SOFTWARE, YOU ACKNOWLEDGE AND AGREE TO BE BOUND BY THE TERMS HEREIN.

-1. EDUCATIONAL PURPOSE
-   This software and related documentation ("Software") are provided solely for educational and research purposes.
-The Software is not intended, designed, tested, verified or certified for commercial deployment, live trading, or production use of any kind.

-2. NO FINANCIAL ADVICE
+1. NO FINANCIAL ADVICE
    Nothing contained in the Software constitutes financial, investment, legal, or tax advice.
 No aspect of the Software should be relied upon for trading decisions or financial planning.
 Users are strongly advised to consult qualified professionals for investment guidance specific to their circumstances.

-3. ASSUMPTION OF RISK
+2. ASSUMPTION OF RISK
    Trading in financial markets, including but not limited to cryptocurrencies, securities, derivatives, and other financial instruments, carries substantial risk of loss.
 Users acknowledge that:
    a) They may lose their entire investment;
    b) Past performance does not indicate future results;